3000kyalos/3000kyalos/README.md

-- 👋 Hi, I’m @3000kyalos
+- 👋 Hi, I’m Brian Kyalo
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Responsive Web Design
+- 🌱 I’m currently learning Intro to: Emacs, Vim and Git/Github
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me bikaloryan@gmail.com